nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 10. Finally, select the "Create" option for sending the request will be waiting until one or more supervisors respond.
 Below is a list of all requests sent separate sections according to the state of their response is.

 **NOTE:** The request will be sent to one or more of your supervisors (depending on the number of days requested) for approval.

+##### **Send request of Hours to favor for the Employee.**
+1. Go to “Request” option, select "New Request", then "Time Off” and "Hour to favor" options are displayed .
+2. Select the "Hour to favor", then the form with the required fields for recording the request is displayed.
+3. The form contains the following fields:
+	* Supervisor: This section load employee supervisors.
+	* Start Time: To indicate the starting time of your task.
+	* Finish Time: To indicate the end time of your task.
+	* Date of the task: To indicate when the task was performed.
+	* Task Description: In this section you can make a brief comment about the work done.
+4. Select which supervisor you want to send the request to, this supervisor must authorize it.
+5. Enter the starting time of your task.
+6. Enter the time of completion of your task.
+7. Enter the date when the task was performed.
+8. A brief description about the work done.
+9. Select the "Create" option to send the request to the selected supervisor.
+Then, all sent requests are shown organized by their response status.